ColoradoStark/Wordpress-Mega-Merger/README.md

 Ubuntu, Docker, Docker-Compose, Caddy

 ## How do I run this?
-1. On an Ubuntu server with Docker and Docker-Compose installed clone the repo
+1. On an Ubuntu server with Docker and Docker-Compose installed and running; clone the repo.
 2. type `cd Wordpress-Mega-Merger`
 3. type `docker-compose up`